rebeccajohnson88/qss20_slides_activities/README.md

 # QSS20 public repo

-This repo has content for the Spring 2021 iteration of QSS20: Modern Statistical Computing.
+This repo has content for the Spring 2021 and Winter 2022 iterations of QSS20: Modern Statistical Computing.

 ## Activities